Exposing Faulty Arguments and Revealing Common Logical Fallacies

 Examples:

-• Religion: “Let’s not talk about church abuse—look at all the good churches do.”
+Religion: “Don’t talk about church abuse—look at all the good the churches do.”
+The speaker shifts focus away from the problem.

-• Politics: “Don’t ask about my taxes—look at the other party’s scandals.”
+Politics: “Don’t ask about my taxes—look at the other party’s scandals.”
+The argument deflects attention from the original question.

-17. Slippery Slope
+17. Slippery slope

 The argument asserts that one occurrence will lead to a chain of related events with extreme or undesirable outcomes.
 Often this is done without providing evidence for the connection or progression of events.
 It’s flawed because it exaggerates outcomes without proof.